nbogie/academy-express-api-starter-js/README.md

-# Intermediate starter for _javascript_ express APIs
+# Intermediate starter for _javascript_ express APIs.

 This is an intermediate starter template for node.js API apps written in JavaScript (not TypeScript) using Express.